-This article explains the basics of the MIG welding process works, when to apply it, the necessary equipment, GMAW career opportunities, and the pros and cons of MIG welding.
+This article explains the basics of the MIG welding process, when to apply it, the necessary equipment, GMAW career opportunities, and the pros and cons of MIG welding.

 How Does MIG Welding Work?

 GMAW always uses a direct current electrode positive (“DCEP”) polarity.
-That means the ground clamp is attached to the negative terminal, and the MIG torch is attached to the positive terminal.
+That means the ground clamp attaches to the negative terminal, and the MIG torch attaches to the positive terminal.

 Attaching the ground clamp to the welded piece and pulling the MIG torch trigger to feed the wire into the joint creates an arc.
 The arc happens as the wire contacts the grounded metal, which closes and shorts the electrical circuit.

-The arc quickly generates heat, and the wire at the tip melts, as does a small part of the base metal.
-But the wire feeder continually pushes solid wire into the joint, which creates another short circuit.
+The arc quickly generates heat, and the wire at the tip melts, as does a thin part of the base metal.
+But the wire feeder continually pushes a solid wire into the joint, which creates another short circuit.

-Note that your wire acts as an electrode and filler metal material with the MIG process.
+Note that the wire acts as an electrode and filler metal material with the MIG process.
 It’s required to create an arc and deposit metal into the joint.
-Therefore, it is impossible to MIG weld without filler material.
+So, it’s impossible to MIG weld without filler material.

 The short circuit transfer method is the most commonly used.
 But there are four primary methods of metal transfer possible with GMAW: